ecehub22/max7/README.md

 # max7
-This is tech tol website
+This is tech tool website